Great Balls on Tires – Los Angeles

 Great Balls of Tires - Los Angeles

-Great Balls on Tires was founded by Clint Peralta, Michael Brombart, and Sharron Barshishat, three friends who attended the Le Cordon Bleu School of Culinary Arts.
-According to the truck’s website, the trio chose to focus on meatballs because of their universal popularity and appeal.
+Great Balls on Tires was founded by Clint Peralta and Michael Brombart.
+According to the truck’s website, the duo chose to focus on meatballs because of their universal popularity and appeal.
 “They are found in nearly every culture with names like polpette, kofta and frikadel.
 They are found in dumplings and on top of spaghetti all covered with cheese.”

 Great Balls of Tires - Los Angeles